 But let’s get into the basics in more detail, and afterward, we will explore data reporting examples that you can use for your own internal processes and more.

 Data Reporting Basics

-Historically, creating these business data reports was time and resource-intensive.
-Data pull requests had to be made to the IT department and a significant amount of time was spent analyzing, formatting and then presenting the data.
-Because this task was so resource-heavy, it couldn’t be done often.
+- Accessibility: Historically, creating business data reports was time- and resource-intensive.
+Data pull requests were the exclusive duties of the IT department, with a significant amount of time spent analyzing, formatting, and then presenting the data.
+Because this task was so resource-heavy, data analysis was an occasional luxury.
 Also, by the time the data was presented, it was generally out of date.
 The emergence of real-time cloud-based BI reporting tools has changed the data reporting game.
 Now a wider range of business users can act as analysts, even performing advanced analytics.
 The right BI platform can blend multiple data sources into one report and analysis: enhancing business insights and better-informed decision making.
 These cloud-based tools allow organizations to collaborate on a report, bringing various subject matter experts (SME) to the same table.
 Modern business dashboard tools allow a wider audience to comprehend and disseminate the report findings.
-Users can also easily export these dashboards and data visualizations into visually stunning reports that can be shared via multiple options such as automating e-mails or providing a secure viewer area, even embedding reports into your own application, for example.
+Users can also easily export these dashboards and data visualizations into visually stunning reports that can be shared via multiple options such as automating emails or providing a secure viewer area, even embedding reports into your own application, for example.